 - Retargeting users online on social media

 The simplest, most cost-effective way to achieve all these use-cases is to use dynamic QR Codes.
 A dynamic QR Code is one that can be edited as frequently as required; even after it’s been printed.
-That means brands can reuse the same QR Code to link to up and coming social media posts regularly.
+That means brands can reuse the same QR Code to link to up-and-coming social media posts regularly.

+Here are some brands using QR codes.
 Brands like Ralph Lauren, Calvin Klein, Puma, Nike, and Fender are actively using QR Codes to drive users to download apps, visit social media channels, leave feedback, authenticate products and make automatic calls.

 - Copy and paste the URL of your profile or page